Powerlearnproject/se-assignment-5-NivannMuga/README.md

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.
-   The command palette in vs code is a feature that allows users to quickly access various commands and functions within the integraated development(IDE).It can be accessed by pressing the shortcut key Ctrl+shift+P(windows/linux)or Cmd+shift+P(mac)on your keyboard.This will open search field where you can type the command you want to execute or browse through the available commands by scrolling through the list.
+   The command palette in vs code is a feature that allows users to quickly access various commands and functions within the integraated development(IDE).It can be accessed by pressing the shortcut key Ctrl+shift+P(windows/linux) on your keyboard.This will open search field where you can type the command you want to execute or browse through the available commands by scrolling through the list.
    Some common tasks that can be perfomed using the command palette in vs code include:
    .Formatting code:By typing "format document" and pressing enter,you can quickly format your code to improve readability.
    .Searching for symbols:By typing "go to symbol" and pressing enter,you can quickly navigate to a specific symbol(such as a variable,function,or class)in your code.